plshelpidkwhatimdoing/gallerydlmanpage/gallery-dl.md

 # DESCRIPTION

 Gallery-dl is a useful and versatile bulk media downloader written in python.
-At the time of writing (28 Nov 2024) 273 sites are supported.
-Images are supported by defualt but HLS/DASH videos will require either yt-dlp or youtube-dl.
+At the time of writing (March 18 2025) 284 sites are supported.
+Images are supported by default but HLS/DASH videos will require either yt-dlp or youtube-dl.

 ## GENERAL OPTIONS